openglobus/openglobus/CONTRIBUTING.md

 3. [Improving Documentation](#improving-documentation)

 ## Contributing Code

-Everyone is welcome to contribute to OpenGlobus!
+Everyone is welcome to contribute to OpenGlobus.

 +
 + TODO Code style, simplicity and performance.
 +

 ## Reporting Bugs

 +
 + TODO how to report bugs
 +

 ## Improving Documentation

 +
 + TODO how to contribute to api docs
 +